Developer

 • Jira Administrator - can perform most Jira administration functions.

-• Service desk Administrator (Project role - Administrator) - assigned to specific Service Desks and manages those service desk’s configurations.
+• Service project Administrator (Project role - Administrators) - assigned to specific service projects and manages those service project's configurations.

-• Agent (Project role - service desk Team member) - assigned to specific Service Desks and manages and responds to Requests.
+• Agent (Project role - Service Desk Team, Project role - Customer Service Team) - assigned to specific service projects and manages and responds to Requests.

 • Customer - can submit and update their Requests, and may participate in Requests raised by other Customers.